VictorAKang/Brain-Flexer-Time-Waster/README.md

 As a user, I would like to be able to choose the game I am playing and switch between them.
 As a user, I would like to be able to see my favourite games list and add new games to it and remove games from it.

+As a user, I would like to be able to have my favourite games list saved.
+As a user, I would like to see my favourite games list as I left off when reopening the app.